radumarias/rencrypt-python/README.md

 # Security

+- **When encrypting more than one block you should provide `block_index` as it's more secure because it ensures the order of the blocks was not changed in ciphertexts.**
+- **When you encrypt files it's more secure to generate a random number per file and include that in AAD, this will prevent ciphertext blocks from being swapped between files.**
-**For security reasons it's a good practice to lock the memory with `mlock()` in which you keep sensitive data like passwords or encrryption keys, or any other plaintext sensitive content.
+- **For security reasons it's a good practice to lock the memory with `mlock()` in which you keep sensitive data like passwords or encrryption keys, or any other plaintext sensitive content.
 Also it's important to zeroize the data when not used anymore.**
-**In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you need to zeroize the memory before forking the child process.**
+- **In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you need to zeroize the memory before forking the child process.**

 In the examples below you will see how to do it.

 # Examples